TamasPalfi/Notes/Python3/Technical Interview Notes.md

 ## Functions
 - **enumerate()** - when dealing with iterators often need the count as well.
 This is python's built-in function for that purpose.
 [Source](https://www.geeksforgeeks.org/enumerate-in-python/)
+-Counter() - will go through an iterable and create a dict with elem:count as key:value pair